 There are a few tales about how the recipe made it to Germany.
 One includes a lineage shared with steak tartare and Genghis Khan.
 Ol’ Gengy subjected a group of people called the Tartars.
 Legend has it that when the Tartars were out doing Khan’s dirty work, they would place tough pieces of meat (likely horse meat) under their saddles.

 After a long day of riding, the meat would be roughed up and tenderized enough to be eaten.
-This form of minced meat migrated with the mongols to Russia and became a popular way for butchers to prepare meat.
+This form of minced meat migrated with the Mongols to Russia and became a popular way for butchers to prepare meat.
 The story goes on to suggest that this preparation of meat migrated via the Baltic Sea to Germany.

-While the story sound legit, there is quite a bit of differing information.
+While the story sounds legit, there is quite a bit of differing information.
 Some have shown that steak under a saddle would become inedible.
 Others say that the Hamburg Steak was invented in England.
-Still, others say the the origin of steak tartare is definitively French.
+Still, others say the origin of steak tartare is definitively French.
 I don’t know who to believe on this.

 What we do know, however, is that the dish ended up with the name “hamburg steak” after the town of Hamburg of Germany.
 It was a popular dish and in the 1800s it migrated to America, along with many Germans.
 Reportedly, the “hamburger steak” appeared on the first printed menu at New York City’s Delmonico restaurant.
 Of course, there is differing information on THAT, as well.

 The arrival of the hamburg steak with German immigration to America is important in the to hamburger origin story.